nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

 The Cloud Management System (CMS) ID needs to be generated to configure your OpenStack installation with the VSD installation.

-Go to /home/stack/nuage-ospdirector/generate-cms-id for the files and script to generate the CMS ID, and follow the instructions in README.md.
+Go to `generate-cms-id <../../nuage-tripleo-heat-templates/scripts/generate-cms-id>`_  for the files and script to generate the CMS ID, and follow the instructions in README.md.

 The CMS ID is displayed in the output, and a copy of it is stored in a file called cms_id.txt in the same folder.